Do you use drugs or drink too much because you are depressed?

 For people with severe clinical depression, even sobriety and recovery can be dangerous.
 When a person who is severely dependent on or addicted to drugs or alcohol tries to quit, they quickly experience harshly unpleasant withdrawal symptoms.
 This includes a debilitating depression that can be so severe as to completely disrupt their newly-sober life.
 In fact, withdrawal is often so physically and emotionally painful that the person relapses and resumes use, just so they can find a measure of relief.

 And while the worst withdrawal symptoms usually subside within a matter of a few days or weeks, Post-Acute Withdrawal Syndrome is another matter.
-Depending upon the person’s history of substance abuse, the severity and length of their addiction, and the specific substance, the symptoms of PAWS can linger or flare up for months or even years after cessation of use.
+Depending upon the person’s history of substance abuse, the severity, length of their addiction, and the specific substance, the symptoms of PAWS can linger or flare up for months or even years after cessation of use.

 Withdrawal-related depression is worst in someone who is already prone to illness.